MarkYegon7/Project-Capstone/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project feel free to give me feedback email:markyegonk@gmail.com
+If you like this project feel free to give me feedback via email:markyegonk@gmail.com

 <p align="right">(<a href="#readme-top">back to top</a>)</p>